Darth Vader Clone

 - Solidus Snake from Metal Gear Solid 2.
 He arrives on scene wearing a long dark cloak, underneath which is a suit of darkly colored Power Armor, which includes a partial face-shield.
 He is later revealed to be a former henchman for The Patriots, the brother of Solid Snake and the adopted "father" of Raiden.
 Later, he reveals his intentions to break away from the more-evil Patriots, commands a super weapon with city-destroying weaponry and "father" and "son" have a final sword duel on top of Federal Hall.

-- The Lich King wears ornate armor at all times that functions as the magical equivalent of a life support system as well, maintaining his undead status.
-As putting the armor on literally made Arthas into the Lich King (by merging him with the soul of Gul'Dan, who was made into the original Lich King).
-He never appears in the actual game or cut scenes without the full armor.
+- Later on, Arthas fuses with Ner'Zhul, playing the mask, armor and voice traits of this trope straight.
+The Lich King wears ornate armor at all times that functions as the magical equivalent of a life support system as well, maintaining his undead status.
+As putting the armor on literally made Arthas into the Lich King (by merging him with the soul of Ner'zhul, who was made into the original Lich King).
+In World of Warcraft, he never appears in the actual game or cut scenes without the full armor.

 - While not quite available as of this writing, Garrosh looks to be something of the sort because of being taken by the Shaa in Mists of Pandaria.